Corporate Governance

 Ensuring Transparency and Objectivity of Executive Remuneration

 The Company has established the Nomination Committee and the Remuneration Committee, which are voluntary advisory bodies to the Board of Directors, to enhance the transparency and objectivity of the decision-making process of the Board of Directors for decisions on matters such as nomination and compensation, and strengthen corporate governance.
-The committee consists of three outside directors, one outside corporate auditor, and one inside director selected by resolution of the Board of Directors, and the committee is chaired by an outside director.
+The committee consists of three external directors, one external corporate auditor, and one internal director selected by resolution of the Board of Directors, and the committee is chaired by an external director.

-The Company's policy regarding the determination of remuneration, etc. for Directors (excluding non-executive Directors and outside directors) is as follows.
+The Company's policy regarding the determination of remuneration, etc. for directors (excluding non-executive directors and external directors) is as follows.

 Policy for Determining Remuneration, etc. of Directors

-• Remuneration of the Company’s Directors (excluding Outside Directors and Part-time Directors) is paid at a fixed time every month as monthly remuneration made up of fixed portion of remuneration determined based on comprehensive consideration of the responsibility to supervise management of the Company in addition to the responsibility to contribute to Group management and position, etc., and the performance-linked portion of remuneration determined according to the level of achievement of performance targets and individual evaluations, etc. The total amount of remuneration of Directors was specified as being up to ¥720 million per year at the 104th Ordinary General Meeting of Shareholders held on June 29, 2023.
-Furthermore, at the 102nd Ordinary General Meeting of Shareholders held on June 29, 2021, as part of the review of the officer remuneration system, a decision was made to pay remuneration for the granting of restricted shares to eligible Directors for the purpose of providing the Company’s Directors (excluding Outside Directors and Part-time Directors) an incentive for the sustained enhancement of the Company’s corporate value and further promoting the sharing of value with shareholders, and the total amount of monetary claims paid to eligible Directors under the system is specified as being up to ¥100 million per year apart from the above remuneration limit.
+- Remuneration of the Company’s directors (excluding external directors and part-time directors) is paid at a fixed time every month as monthly remuneration made up of fixed portion of remuneration determined based on comprehensive consideration of the responsibility to supervise management of the Company in addition to the responsibility to contribute to Group management and position, etc., and the performance-linked portion of remuneration determined according to the level of achievement of performance targets and individual evaluations, etc. The total amount of remuneration of directors was specified as being up to ¥720 million per year at the 104th Ordinary General Meeting of Shareholders held on June 29, 2023.
+Furthermore, at the 102nd Ordinary General Meeting of Shareholders held on June 29, 2021, as part of the review of the officer remuneration system, a decision was made to pay remuneration for the granting of restricted shares to eligible directors for the purpose of providing the Company’s Directors (excluding external directors and part-time directors) an incentive for the sustained enhancement of the Company’s corporate value and further promoting the sharing of value with shareholders, and the total amount of monetary claims paid to eligible directors under the system is specified as being up to ¥100 million per year apart from the above remuneration limit.
 Remuneration for granting restricted shares is allocated at a fixed time every year.
-The amount of remuneration of individual Directors is determined within the remuneration limit resolved by the General Meeting of Shareholders by the Representative Director, President delegated by the Board of Directors based on deliberation and recommendations of the Remuneration Committee.
+The amount of remuneration of individual directors is determined within the remuneration limit resolved by the General Meeting of Shareholders by the Representative Director, President delegated by the Board of Directors based on deliberation and recommendations of the Remuneration Committee.

-• A voluntary Remuneration Committee chaired by an Outside Director has been established to ensure the transparency and objectivity of determination of remuneration of Directors, and the Remuneration Committee conducts reviews of the officer remuneration system (such as reviews of remuneration levels, performance evaluation KPIs and standard values) with consideration for the management environment and general remuneration levels, and deliberates upon the remuneration of Directors and makes recommendations to the Board of Directors based on consultation with the Board of Directors.
+- A voluntary Remuneration Committee chaired by an external director has been established to ensure the transparency and objectivity of determination of remuneration of directors, and the Remuneration Committee conducts reviews of the officer remuneration system (such as reviews of remuneration levels, performance evaluation KPIs and standard values) with consideration for the management environment and general remuneration levels, and deliberates upon the remuneration of directors and makes recommendations to the Board of Directors based on consultation with the Board of Directors.

 Fostering a Sustainability Mindset among Directors